Joe Biden has done more than arm Israel. He’s complicit in Gaza’s devastating famine

 Mr Konyndyk, who led USAID’s Office of Foreign Disaster Assistance for three years, said those warnings should have compelled the White House to act urgently.
 If the same conditions were appearing in most other countries in the world, he said, it would have.
 But the US had stubbornly refused to do anything that would hamper Israel’s war effort.

-“When the warnings start signalling that risk, there should be a forceful reaction, both on the relief aid front and on the diplomatic front,” he told The Independent.
+“When the warnings start signalling that risk, there should be a forceful reaction, both on the relief aid front and on the diplomatic front,” he said.
 “Nothing about the Biden administration’s response to the December famine forecast demonstrated that kind of hard pivot toward famine prevention.”

 What followed was a pattern of defence, deflection and outright denial from the White House.